 When defining the time when the VID implementation took place, it all comes down to how effective it is and whether it dwells on it being as simple UIDAI’s migration plan.
 This ensures that the old method of submitting Aadhaar numbers is replaced with a Virtual ID.
 These practices came into place to counter The Tribune’s report on acquiring billions of Aadhaar data for as little as ₹500.

 In the earlier model, there were several privacy and security concerns, this lead to several reviews as follows:

-- The old model uses biometrics as the password for authentication and authorisation.
+- The old model uses biometrics as the password for authentication and authorization.
 This allows biometrics to be used for identity verification which could lead to a conflict in usage.

 - Here the single identifier or the Aadhaar number can be vulnerable to attacks when it is used for applications.
 This attack can be reduced when you use a VID.

-- This access control architecture appears vague when there is no defined online protocol which can be accessed or authorised.
-Is the Virtual ID tamper-proof from recording access and authorisation trails and an online audit?
+- This access control architecture appears vague when there is no defined online protocol that can be accessed or authorized.
+Is the Virtual ID tamper-proof from recording access and authorization trails and an online audit?
 These vulnerabilities are caused due to insider attacks.